 Granada Airport, recognised by the code of GRX, has the official name of the Federico García Lorca Granada-Jaen Airport, and is located just 15km, or 9.4 miles west of Granada city.
 Jaen is approximately 100km, or 62.5 miles from the airport.
 In the vicinity of airport as well, are the municipalities of Santa Fe, Chauchina and Cijuela.
-In 2010, Granada Airport handled 978,000 passengers.
-This was quite a low figure for the airport, as in previous years; passenger traffic was rising to almost 1.5 million per annum.
-Perhaps over the next few years traffic will once again increase at Granada Airport, especially with the new flights offered by the popular airline carrier of Ryanair, considered as one of the world’s favourite airline companies.
+In 2016, Granada Airport handled 735,000 passengers.
+This was quite a low figure for the airport, however passenger traffic rose to 901,961 passengers in 2017.

 Aena Aeropuertos is the world's leading airport operator, and is the company that manages the services at Granada Airport.
 Aena is also the managing company of another 46 airports and 2 heliports in Spain, and is involved in the management of a further 28 airports worldwide.
 All airports falling under the management of Aena are modern and functional, using the latest technology to ensure that passengers receive only the best possible service, and have an excellent airport experience.
 The airport buildings are accessible to disabled passengers, and are equipped with a wide variety of quality retail and catering services.